 It's important to note that not everyone who studies nutrition or dietetics is going to develop an eating disorder.
 But from what I've seen, there's often an attraction because of pre-existing conditions.

 Yes, a lot of my students have an obsession with "healthy eating."
 I remember teaching at Sydney University and I had a girl who was bronzed and slim and put 10 nutrition supplements on her paper.
 Another time, a student in my course contacted me about her excessive exercise routine and very strict diet.

 Is there a sense of responsibility as educators to provide for your students?

-There are some really great nutrition leaders, but unfortunately, there are also some not-so-great ones who aren't promoting a balanced lifestyle.
-In my course, we have content and activities about eating disorders and share my own eating disorder experiences with my students and allow an open door for them.
+There are some really great nutrition leaders, but unfortunately there's also some not-so-great ones who aren't promoting a balanced lifestyle.
+In my course, we have content and activities about eating disorders in mine and share my own eating disorder experiences with my students and allow an open door for them.
 For me, providing that support is vital.

 Words by Sam Nichols.
 Follow him on Twitter

 If you are struggling with any of the issues raised in this story, please contact the Butterfly foundation for eating disorders on 1800 33 4673.
 Alternatively you can email Dr Rebecca Reynolds, for a confidential discussion at email@example.com